antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ______

-The WNT pathway is an important signal transduction cascade which plays an important role in diverse biological processes.
-The dysregulation of the Wnt pathway has been observed in several cancers including colon cancer.
+The WNT pathway is an important signal transduction cascade that plays an important role in diverse biological processes.
+The dysregulation of the WNT pathway has been observed in several cancers including colon cancer.

 ### The WNT pathway